Planning ahead for mashed refrigerator potatoes

-When you’re ready working on the remainder of the meal, you can pop these into the oven and they’ll be ready by the time you’re done setting the table and completing meal preparation.
+When you’re working on the remainder of the meal, you can pop these into the oven.
+They will be ready by the time you’re done setting the table and completing meal preparation.

 You’ll need 6-8 potatoes, sour cream, cream cheese, salt and pepper, garlic and onion, and butter.